Abhisheky512/project-for-internship/README.md

 # project-for-internship
-the enhance the skill .
+Trying to learan skill for bettar carrier in AI and Machine learning .